CEO, Tesco Ireland

 Making the most of opportunities

 She stops to think about what she has learned over the years and has three pieces of advice for aspiring leaders.
-The first is, ‘be your best self’.
+The first is, ‘be your best self’ to help with gender diversity in Ireland.

 “Don’t masquerade and try to be what you think people want you to be,” says Daniels.
 “I believe that being myself is a value that helped me through the business.
 I’d also encourage anyone to seize opportunities when they arise.
 That’s what I did, and it gave me invaluable experience.
 Lastly — and I tell this to anyone coming into our organisation — you have to remember that a career is about playing a long game.
 Some people are in a rush to rise through the ranks; but I say, enjoy every role you have, get the most out of it, do the best job and in the long-term, you’ll have the career you want.
 Keep learning and keep being curious.”